International humanitarian assistance: Donors, channels and recipients

 To view this interactive visualisation use a device with a larger screen.

-- View the data as volumes or in proportions using the drop-down menu ‘Display data as’.
+• View the data as volumes, proportions, or %GNI using the drop-down menu ‘Display data as’.

 Proportions can be more helpful when comparing donors of different sizes.